alntruong/Weather_Dashboard/README.md

 My motivation for this project was to work on my Javascript knowledge because it is an area that I feel uncomfortable with.
 An issue that I encountered along the way was that not all informations like UV index and weather icon followed the same method, but instead required additional steps.
+I also learned that I really should not be fixated on the design of the website, but instead focus more on the getting the site to work first.
+I only mention this because time was very limited and I could have always gone back and done some touch ups after all the functionality was complete.

 ![image](https://user-images.githubusercontent.com/88170746/145794857-43cf49b1-6d93-452b-a81e-864936837287.png)